statox/particles-life/src/lib/ReactionDiffusion/v8/components/about.md

 v6 saw a big improvement in my way to handle the glsl code for my shaders: instead of writing the shader code directly in the initialization of the regl commands (as it's shown in [regl's examples](https://github.com/regl-project/regl/blob/gh-pages/example/basic.js)) I created a mechanism which allows me to write the shader code in separate `.glsl` files which are imported in the typescript code and then injected in the regl commands properties.

-Having a better separated code allowed me to pass more uniforms to my shaders and particularly to passe the mouse state to the update shader.
+Having a better separated code allowed me to pass more uniforms to my shaders and particularly to pass the mouse state to the update shader.
 Now the shader takes the position of the mouse as well as the state of each mouse button as uniforms.
-This way when updating each pixel if the pixel is close enough from the mouse and the button is pressed we can override the new value of the pixel (and ignore the value coming from the simulation) that allows to artifically increase the concentration of one of the solution on specific spots of the world.
+This way when updating each pixel if the pixel is close enough from the mouse and the button is pressed we can override the new value of the pixel (and ignore the value coming from the simulation).
+That allows to artifically increase the concentration of one of the chemicals on specific spots of the world.

 ### Zoom and `fk` selection (v7)